What is an abdominal X-ray?

-- Generally, no prior preparation, such as not eating or sedation or drugs to make you sleepy, is required.
+- Generally, no prior preparation, such as not eating or sedation (drugs that make you sleepy) is required.

-- Tell your health care provider and radiologic technologist if you have taken a medication that contains bismuth, such as Pepto-Bismol, in the past four days.
+- Tell your healthcare provider and radiologic technologist if you have taken a medicine that contains bismuth in the past 4 days.
 Medicines that have bismuth may get in the way of the testing procedures.

 What happens during an abdominal X-ray?

 Abdominal X-rays may be done on an outpatient basis or as part of your hospital stay.
 Tests and procedures may vary depending on your condition.